sameerhassan12/sameerhassan12/Readme.md

 # Hi there! :wave: I'm Sameer ul Hassan

 ## About Me
-I'm a student of Information Technology passionate about problem-solving and mobile app development.
-Currently, I'm diving deep into Flutter and also have experience with React.js.
+I'm a professional mobile app developer with a passion for problem-solving and creating innovative solutions.
+My expertise lies in Flutter for mobile app development and React.js for web development.

 ## Fun Facts
 - :zap: I love Animes & Mangas :joy: